 Welcome to Galactablog.

-I founded Galactablog when I was living in Beirut, Lebanon where I was a breastfeeding mother myself and working as a Lactation Specialist.
+I founded Galactablog when I was living in Beirut, Lebanon where I was a breastfeeding mother working as a Certified Breastfeeding Specialist.
 In Lebanon, initiation rates are high and nearly all new mothers attempt to breastfeed, however, very few continue to exclusively breastfeed and even fewer persist for the WHO recommended 6 month period.
-Mixed feeding is not only common but a pervasive public health issue as nearly all water sources are contaminated and poverty has forced many to “stretch” and skimp on formula.
-The refugee crisis has only highlighted the importance of breastfeeding during emergencies.
-Breastfeeding myths permeate society at all levels: health professionals, family and friends, neighbors and caregivers.
-Frequently, loved ones think they are helping when in fact, they are creating more obstacles.
-There were only a handful of Lactation Specialists in the entire country and we worked very closely and tirelessly together.
+Mixed feeding is not only common but a pervasive public health issue as nearly all water sources are contaminated and poverty has forced many to “stretch” and water-down formula.

-Yet not everyone who wants to help breastfeeding dyads succeed is able to be (or even wants to be) a Lactation Professional.
-However, this does not prevent them from being breastfeeding advocates, breastfeeding supporters, peer counselors, or sympathetic members of a support network.
-In Lebanon, like the rest of the Middle Eastern region, women want to breastfeed, but breastfeeding information, encouragement and support is sorely lacking.
-This phenomenon is not just pertinent to the Middle East, but in many other parts of the world, where Lactation Specialists and mothers have to make do with what we have, or even “MacGyver” our own breastfeeding aids in times of need – particularly when we don’t have Amazon or Target.
+In Lebanon, like the rest of the Middle Eastern region, women WANT to breastfeed, but breastfeeding information, encouragement and support is sorely lacking, as are resources.
+This phenomenon is not just pertinent to the Middle East, but in many other parts of the world, where Lactation Specialists and mothers have to make do with what we have, or even “MacGyver” our own breastfeeding aids in times of need – particularly when we don’t have Amazon or Target to fall back on.